 Things to do in Eilat

-Red Sea diving is a popular pastime in Eilat and one that should be high up on anyone’s to-do list.
+The Red Sea diving is a popular pastime in Eilat and one that should be high up on anyone’s Israel bucket list.
 The Red Sea is home to beautiful coral and marine life including lionfish, moray eel, and manta ray.
 There are many diving excursions and tour companies in Eilat that offer diving lessons as well as snorkeling.
 Families with younger children can opt for a glass bottom boat ride.
 Other water-based activities include sailing, kayaking, and jet skiing.

 Another way to view the bottom of the ocean is by visiting the Coral World Underwater Observatory which is located 15 feet below sea level and offers wonderful views of the sea life.
 Another attraction that is popular with families is swimming with dolphins at Dolphin Reef.
 This thrilling experience is an unforgettable chance to get up close and personal with these beloved sea creatures.